 render_anywhere/members/member

-In our case, I did not want to use the render_anywhere subfolder.
+subfolder.
 It took me a while to figure out how to overrule this, but in essence it is pretty simple: rails uses the namespace of the rendering controller to prefix the path.
-Some deep googling proved that any controller has a method called _prefixes which lists all the prefixes for that class.
+Some deep googling proved that any controller has a method called _prefixes

-We can easily verify this in the rails console:
+We can easily verify this in the rails console

 :001 > RenderAnywhere::RenderingController._prefixes